mattrussi/gitlab-com-runbooks/docs/patroni/[draft]_unhealthy_patroni_node_handling.md

 - Stop chef-client so that any change we make to the replica node and patroni doesn't get overwritten
 - Take the node out of loadbalancing to drain all connections and then take the replica node out of the cluster
 - Safely shutdown and destroy the node
 - Let Terraform replace the instance
+- Initialize the Patroni service in the replaced instance to re-build it back as a PostgreSQL Replica

 ## Chapter 1 - Diagnose